JakubSzuber/Golden-DevOps/.github/README.md

 - <b>Full scability</b> - This project has implemented the Horizontal Pod Autoscaler (HPA) that ensures the right amount of pod based on the current traffic load.
 Furthermore, there is Karpeneter that in case of an overwhelm on the EC2 instances can spin up the new ones in the right size depending on the needs.
 This project is fully scalable but of course, you are able to control the minimum and maximum number of EC2 instances that you want or are able to run.
 In [eks/main.tf](https://github.com/JakubSzuber/Golden-DevOps/blob/main/terraform-infrastructure/eks/main.tf) file you can set the "min_size", "max_size", "desired_size" and other configuration of your EC2 instances (EKS managed nodes).
 - <b>High availability</b> - This project places EC2 instances across different VPC Subnets which ensures that in case of a failure of the Availability Zone our app will be still running.
 Furthermore, full scalability also ensures that our app has no downtime because of the traffic overload.
 - <b>Automated and rapid updates with zero downtime</b> - This project is created along with DevOps practices.
-In a nutshell application lifecycle ([more here](https://github.com/JakubSzuber/Golden-DevOps/tree/main#source-code-pipeline)) looks like that: developer merge a PR with changes and the [workflow](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/delivery.yml) responsible for CD builds a new container with the newest applied changes and push it to DockerHub Registry, and after that changes the used tag in K8s deployments for each environment so in their configuration is used the newest container's tag with applied changes.
+In a nutshell application lifecycle ([more here](https://github.com/JakubSzuber/Golden-DevOps/tree/main#source-code-pipeline)) looks like that: developer merge a PR with changes and the [workflow](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/delivery.yml) responsible for CD builds a new container with the newest applied changes and push it to Docker Hub Registry, and after that changes the used tag in K8s deployments for each environment so in their configuration is used the newest container's tag with applied changes.
 Then Argo CD running within each cluster automatical notices that change and deploy the new container gradually - in each pod but not on all of them at the same time, so there is practically no downtime because the traffic is continually routed to either the pod with changes or old pod that waits for its turn.
 This gives us extremely easy and potentially very frequent updates for our app (for both the Development and Operations teams) whenever we want.
 - <b>Ease of replication and short Mean Time to Recovery (MTTR)</b> - This project has defined the entire infrastructure in Terraform files that don't replicate themselves (to manage multiple env Terraform Workspaces is used).
 This gives us the ability to very easily and rapidly deploy some new environment or spin up the environment that was already created but for some reason failed.
 We don't have to create anything manually in some cloud provider's console and we don't have to make any new files/directories to spin up a new environment from scratch.
 - <b>Great development experience</b> - This project has a load of features that significantly help the development team by e.g. making the setup process very effortless and rapid, automating repetitive and complicated tasks, helping with configuring IDE.
 More about development experience ([here](https://github.com/JakubSzuber/Golden-DevOps/tree/main#source-code-pipeline)).
 Furthermore, a lot of other tasks are completely automated to reduce the work of the developers.
 See below point.
+- <b>Easy team collaboration</b> - This project has implemented [Kanban Board](https://github.com/users/JakubSzuber/projects/3) as a GitHub Project with 4 columns - Considering, TODO, In Progress, and Done.
+Moreover, you can define individuals or teams that are responsible for particular code in a repository by [CODEOWNERS](https://github.com/JakubSzuber/Golden-DevOps/tree/main/.github/CODEOWNERS) file.
+Basically, entire purpose of [.github](https://github.com/JakubSzuber/Golden-DevOps/tree/main/.github) directory is to enhance the experience while using this repo and facilitate team cooperation.
 - <b>Other automations</b> - This project uses a lot of GHA workflow to automate numerous tasks.
 Examples of automated tasks are - publishing new releases, marking/deleting old PR and Issues, version updates of GHA workflows' actions, Terraform modules and providers, dependencies in package.json and package-lock.json, and obviously lifecycles of source code, Terraform files, and Helm Chart.
 To insight more about what things are automated through GHA workflows see [.github/workflows](https://github.com/JakubSzuber/Golden-DevOps/tree/main/.github/workflows).
 - <b>Easy rollbacks</b> - This project has implemented Argo CD and stores everything as a code within Git repo.
 This gives us very easy rollbacks because it's only a matter of undoing a particular commit by `git revert` or `git remove` and the previous state of everything will be restored, no matter if is it a thing related to Terraform file(s), source code or anything else.
 For example when you undo a commit that was doing a change in Terraform files then GHA workflows responsible for Terraform CI/CD will apply the changes.
 Another example is that you want to go back to the previous version of your main application (actually the previous container's tag), then you just have to undo a commit(s) that was pushed automatically by [delivery.yml](https://github.com/JakubSzuber/Golden-DevOps/tree/main/.github/workflows/delivery.yml) and Argo CD will automatically notice that tags of the main application container changed and apply the changes.
 So a real state of everything related to the application will reflect the exact state of current files stored within the repo.
 - <b>Low latency</b> - This project uses static content served by Nginx which is later cached by AWS CDN - Amazon CloudFront, so the latency of the application should be minimal (also because the source code in this project is very simple, in order to only showcase how to create React app).